 - Use the drop-down menu to choose your master list and check any groups you want to add these subscribers to, if you've

 Repeat this process for each of the lists you want to combine with your master list.

 When you've combined all of your lists, remove your cleaned and unsubscribed addresses.

 - Navigate to the Lists page, click the drop-down menu for your master list, and select Import.

-Import from a CSV or TXT File and browse to choose a list file you exported.
+- Click browse to choose the list file you exported.